-2.8.
+2.9.
 The Committee will continue to work to ensure the Fund is well managed to the benefit of all its members.
-I thank the members of the Pensions Investment Committee and the Council's officers for their work over the last year, and would like to thank the outgoing Chair in particular for his work to ensure the Fund is well managed and increasingly aligned with our wider climate objectives.
+I thank the members of the Pensions Investment Committee and the Council's officers for their work over the last year, in particular for their work to ensure the Fund is well managed and increasingly aligned with our wider climate objectives.
 I look forward to continuing to work with all concerned to ensure the Fund continues to be effectively and responsibly managed.

-Councillor Sian Eiles Chair - Pensions Investment Committee
+Councillor Sian Eiles

+Chair - Pensions Investment Committee